Interdicting Restructuring Networks with Applications in Illicit Trafficking: Computational Results: Overview and Comparison to Other C CG Methods

-We test our algorithm on five generated networks with $200$ users, over $10$ different attacker budgets and a fixed defender budget.
-The minimum budget tested allows for interdicting at least one node in the second highest layer for four of the five data sets, which is satisfied by the second smallest budget.
-These networks were generated following the procedure outlined in \cite{multi}, each consisting of six layers.
-Restructure-able arcs between layers are generated by generating the lists of arcs between each pair of sequential layers, only using nodes currently in the network, then randomly selecting from each list.
-This guarantees that each pair of sequential layers has restructure-able arcs between them.
+We test our algorithm on five generated networks modeling city-level drug trafficking networks with $200$ users, over $10$ different attacker budgets and a fixed defender budget.
+These networks are generated following the procedure of Malaviya et al.\ \cite{multi}.
+The minimum budget tested allows for interdicting at least one node in the second highest tier for four of the five data sets, which is satisfied by the second smallest budget.
+These networks were generated following the procedure outlined in \cite{multi}, each consisting of six tiers.
+Restructurable arcs between tiers are created by generating the lists of arcs between each pair of sequential tiers, only using nodes currently in the network, then randomly selecting from each list.
+This guarantees that each pair of sequential tiers has restructurable arcs between them.
 This constitutes our base data sets.
+Table \ref{tbl:size} presents the size of these base data sets.

 From these base sets, we provide two adaptations.
-The first adaptation is the inclusion of recruitable participants, members who are not yet in the network but can be brought in to the network (similar to the recruitment of victims in human trafficking).
-The number of ``recruitable" users, dealers and safe houses is $20\%$ that of the number of existing users, dealers and safe houses, respectively.
-These nodes are connected to the lower layers of the network similar to \cite{multi}.
-All ``recruitable" users and dealers are randomly connected to nodes in the layer above them. ``Recruitable" safe house nodes are assigned arcs and restructure-able arcs based on an existing safe house, to act as a backup should the existing safe house be interdicted.
+The first adaptation is the inclusion of recruitable participants, members who are not yet in the network but can be brought in to the network.
+The number of ``recruitable" users, dealers and safe houses is $20\%$ of the number of existing users, dealers and safe houses, respectively.
+These nodes are connected to the lower tiers of the network similar to \cite{multi}.
+All ``recruitable" users and dealers are randomly connected to nodes in the tier above them. ``Recruitable" safe house nodes are assigned arcs and restructurable arcs based on an existing safe house, to act as a backup should the existing safe house be interdicted.
 These generation methods also guarantee that each of these ``recruitable" participants has a path from the source through arc restructuring.
 The second adaptation we call organizational restructuring.
-This allows for the restructuring of arcs that skip a layer, emulating the promotion of a participant to a higher-level within the network.
+This allows for the restructuring of arcs that skip a tier, emulating the promotion of a participant to a higher-level within the network.
 It also includes the recruitment of participants from other organizations.
+For our experiments, we set $k_i=1$ for all $i \in N$, $l_i=1$ for all $i \in N$, $a_{ij}=1$ for all $(i,j) \in A^R$, $l=1$ and $r=6$, allowing us to use the constraint constructed in Section \ref{ssec:special}.